casid/poe-stash-buddy/README.md

 ## Usage
 - start stash buddy
 - start PoE, collect loot and go to your stash
-- Press CTR + SHIFT + C to insert loot from inventory to stash
+- Press CTR + SHIFT + A to insert loot from inventory to stash